Big Ben Donovan: Fictional character biography

-Big Ben Donovan is a large man and a lawyer that is close to 8 ft in height.
-Mrs. Jenks hired him to settle the last of Mr. Jenks' affairs.
-When Mrs. Jenks would be giving Donovan the payoff, he drunkenly went after Mrs. Jenks who ran to the office of Luke Cage.
-This led to a fight between Luke Cage and Donovan which ended with Donovan surrendering upon the misunderstanding being cleared up.
-Donovan agreed to help Cage out in any way.
+Big Ben Donovan is a lawyer who is hired by Mrs. Jenks to settle the last of Mr. Jenks' affairs.
+When Mrs. Jenks attempts to give Donovan the payoff, he drunkenly goes after Mrs. Jenks, who runs to the office of Luke Cage.
+This leads to a fight between Cage and Donovan, which ends with the misunderstanding being cleared and Donovan surrendering.
+Donovan proceeds to work as Cage's lawyer until he started working with Jeri Hogarth.